 2. Access and Height

-For homes in Winnetka and Highland Park with three-story brick construction and full four-side exposure, scaffold setup alone is a significant cost line item.
+The rule of thumb in our experience: second-story and above work typically adds $4 to $8 per linear foot over the same work at ground level.
+For homes in Winnetka and Highland Park with three-story brick construction and full four-side exposure, scaffold setup alone is a significant line item.
 This is real and appropriate, not padding.

 3. Joint Depth and Grinding Difficulty

-Joint depth and hardness vary by age, mortar type, and prior repair history.
+Joint hardness varies by age, mortar type, and prior repair history.
 Original mortar from the 1890s through the 1930s is predominantly lime-based, softer, and grinds relatively easily.
-Mortar from the 1950s through the 1980s often contains higher Portland cement ratios and grinds harder.
-Homes that had previous tuckpointing done with high-Portland mortar may have joints that require more grinding time per linear foot than original lime mortar.
+Mortar from the 1950s through the 1980s often contains higher Portland cement ratios and takes longer to grind.
+Homes that had previous tuckpointing done with high-Portland mortar may have joints requiring more grinding time per linear foot than original lime mortar.
+On a home with mixed mortar history, project pricing reflects that variation.

 4. Brick Replacement Scope

-Brick replacement in the Illinois market runs $25 to $50 per brick installed, depending on brick availability, sourcing difficulty, and the accessibility of the affected course.
+Brick replacement in the Illinois market runs $50 to $150 per brick installed, depending on brick availability, sourcing difficulty, and the accessibility of the affected course.
 Finding a close match for older Chicago common brick or North Shore face brick from the 1910s to 1940s requires sourcing from salvage yards, which adds time and material cost.

 What a Fair Estimate Looks Like